Triggering partitions

 )

-Event-driven pipelines can be more resilient and responsive, but they do come with some important considerations.
-First, you need access to the system where the state is being checked.
+First, you need access to the system where state is being checked.
 In our example, this isn’t an issue since we’re monitoring the local file system.
-But what if the files lived in a remote system, like an S3 bucket, Azure Blob Storage, or a third-party FTP server?
+But what if the files lived in a remote system where we don’t have full read access?
+That could limit our ability to detect changes reliably.